 Its advisory board includes members of the City and University community.
 (See Advisory Board)

-The Monarch Preschool College Park was founded by The Children’s Guild—a nonprofit organization that is an affiliate of the Children’s Guild Alliance.
+The Monarch Preschool College Park was founded by The Children’s Guild—a nonprofit organization that is an affiliate of the Children’s Guild.
 The Children’s Guild was founded in 1953 and is dedicated to pioneering educational services for children and families.
 One of The Children’s Guild founders included Dr. Leo Kanner, a world–renowned psychiatrist from Johns Hopkins University in Baltimore, who first identified childhood autism.